Ottitsch/packet-sniffing/README.md

 When Ikusa Logger was first released by sch-28 on GitHub, I was immediately impressed.
 Since Black Desert Online encrypts all its packets, extracting meaningful data is a significant challenge.

 After reviewing the original Svelte-based application's source code, I uncovered a crucial Python script buried within, that makes all of this possible.
-I'd like to highlight the key functionality of data extraction by sharing a refactored version of that key feature, which improves efficiency—reducing the worst-case time complexity from O(n²) to O(n) for better performance.
+I'd like to highlight the key functionality of data extraction by sharing a refactored version of that key feature, which improves efficiency reducing the worst case time complexity from O(n²) to O(n) for better performance.

 [Refactored](refactor.py) vs. [Original Code](original.py)